darksmo/gmailToDoneDone/README.md

 Tested with
 ----------

-What follows has been tested exclusively with:
+What follows has been tested exclusively on:

-- my version of Google Chrome
+- Google Chrome
-- running in Debian Linux
+- running on Debian Linux
 - Python 2.7.3

 Disclaimer